-Motorcycle accidents are, unfortunately, not infrequent in North Carolina.
+Motorcycle accidents are, unfortunately, common in North Carolina.
 According to the North Carolina Division of Motor Vehicles, there were 3,566 motorcycle accidents in 2018.
-Of those crashes, 2,806 involved injuries, and 176 resulted in fatalities.
+Of those crashes, 2,806 involved injuries and 176 resulted in fatalities.

 Motorcycles are a popular mode of transportation throughout the country.
-In North Carolina, motorcyclists travel along the roads every day, especially during the warm summer months.
+In North Carolina, motorcyclists travel along the roads every day, especially during the warm, summer months.
 It’s a thrilling experience for bike enthusiasts, but it comes with risks.
-With no airbag or seatbelt, an accident can cause life-threatening injuries.
+With no airbags or seatbelt, an accident can cause life-threatening injuries.

-In the wake of your accident, you might be facing an ever-increasing stack of medical bills as well as lost wages, if your injuries prevent you from working.
-If this is your situation, it’s important to hire an experienced Monroe, NC, motorcycle accident attorney to help you with your case.
+In the wake of your accident, you might be facing an ever-increasing stack of medical bills and lost wages if your injuries prevent you from working.
+If this is your situation, it’s important to hire an experienced Monroe, NC motorcycle accident attorney to help you with your case.

-Don’t hesitate to contact DeMayo Law Offices, L.L.P., to speak with one of our motorcycle accident attorneys.
+Don’t hesitate to contact DeMayo Law Offices to speak with one of our motorcycle accident attorneys.
 You might be entitled to compensation for the damages you incurred.
 Whether your injury is minor or severe, it’s your right to hold the negligent party accountable for their actions.

 To find out more information about our legal services and how we can help you, call us at (704) 291-9200 to schedule a free consultation.
-Our award-winning, knowledgeable attorneys will listen to your story and review your legal rights and options.
+Our award-winning, knowledgeable motorcycle accident lawyers will listen to your story and review your legal rights and options.